 PSORIASIS DISEASE COURSE

 Psoriasis is usually a lifelong condition and is not currently curable, although the severity of the disease can improve or worsen over time and can be controlled with treatment.

 In people with certain forms of the disease, itching or pain and stiffness is severe and disabling.
 Some people with visible psoriasis lesions have feelings of embarrassment about their appearance.
 Stress, anxiety, loneliness, and low self-esteem can occur as a result.

-People with psoriasis have higher rates of depression compared to those without the condition.
+People with psoriasis have higher rates of depression compared with those without the condition.
 People who have depression often benefit from working with a psychologist, clinical social worker, or other therapist to discuss their illness and identify possible ways to cope.
 A number of organizations, such as the National Psoriasis Foundation (www.psoriasis.org), are available to provide support to people with psoriasis and their families.
 (See 'Where to get more information' below.)

 Psoriasis can be diagnosed by examining the skin.
 Occasionally, a skin biopsy or scraping may be taken to rule out other disorders.
 There is no blood test that can definitively diagnose psoriasis.